Multi-Million Dollar Mortgage Fraud Scheme Verdicts – GUILTY! Austin, Texas Jury Finds Five Guilty

 peace

-5. NA Says:
+5. NA says:

 While I do not condone what Cornelius did.
 His sentencing has been pushed back due to open heart surgery, he will get what is due him.
 Silvia Seelig, his wife got 57 months, but Sam…come on dude or dudette.
 I was at the sentencing.
 I know what Doris did.
 She’s lucky her employer didnt press charges.
 Maybe she has not told you the entire truth.
 I know what each defendent did, whether or not they pleaded or went to trial.
 I know how long each person was sentenced or whether they got probation.
 I also know what each person who went to trial was convicted of.
 Your friend got a break as many others did for not being aware of what Cornelius, his wife and attorney was up to.
 Judge Sparks was very fair in his sentencing.